kqr/qweyboard/README.md

 If Qweyboard doesn't want to run or build (undefined symbol, linker errors or whatnot), install the prerequisite dependencies:

- * GNAT (Ada compiler; Ada is compiled with GCC but the gnatmake frontend helps)
+ * GNAT (Ada compiler; Ada is compiled with GCC but the GNAT frontend helps)
+ * GPRBuild (should come with GNAT; alert me if it does not)
  * Xlib (X11 client programming library)
  * XInput2 (support for more advanced input in X11)
  * XTest (extension that enables clients to create input events as if from a real device)